End Times: Introduction

 - The personal, visible return of Jesus Christ.

-- That believers will appear before the judgment seat of Christ to give an account of their service to the Lord and receive his rewards
+- Believers will stand before Christ's judgment seat to account for their service and receive rewards.

 The Meaning of the Millennium